j1an5/workers-oauth-provider-forgbot/README.md

 This implementation requires that your worker is configured with a Workers KV namespace binding called `OAUTH_KV`, which is used to store token information.
 See the file `storage-schema.md` for details on the schema of this namespace.

-The `OAuthHelpers` object passed to the fetch handlers provides some methods to query the storage, including:
+The `env.OAUTH_PROVIDER` object available to the fetch handlers provides some methods to query the storage, including:

 * Create, list, modify, and delete client_id registrations (in addition to `lookupClient()`, already shown in the example code).
 * List all active authorization grants for a particular user.
 * Revoke (delete) an authorization grant.

-See the interface definition for full API details.
+See the `OAuthHelpers` interface definition for full API details.

 ## Written by Claude